 iPaaS was allegedly coined in 2008 by Boomi, an enterprise iPaaS vendor.
 Since then, iPaaS has seen wide adoption and has resulted in a proliferation of companies offering iPaaS solutions in various shapes and packages.

 Needless to say, the range of integrations and capabilities differ from vendor to vendor but fundamentally, they all do the same thing — perform actions based on a trigger.
-The trigger is essentially an event taking place in system A that is transmitted to the integration platform (via an API call or a Webhook) which then performs a one or more predefined actions.
+A trigger is essentially an event taking place in system A that is transmitted to the integration platform (via an API call or a Webhook) which then performs one or more predefined actions.

 The simplest example being every time you receive an email (an event or trigger), you also receive a Slack message with the contents of that email (action one) and the email is then marked as read (action two).
 Here, your email client delivers this message to the integration platform as soon as a new email lands in your inbox and then the iPaaS does what it does.